10 Fwy in Colton slowly reopening after fiery truck crash

 COLTON, Calif.
-(KABC) --Both sides of the 10 Freeway are beginning to reopen after a fiery truck crash shut down both directions in the Colton area of the Inland Empire Tuesday night.
+(KABC) --Both sides of the 10 Freeway were beginning to reopen Tuesday night after a fiery truck crash shut down both directions in the Inland Empire's Colton area.

-The semi crashed around 7:30 p.m., going over the side of the road and then catching fire, and continuing to block some lanes.
+The semi crashed near La Cadena Drive around 7:30 p.m., going over the side of the road and then catching fire, and continuing to block some lanes.

 CHP units responded and blocked off the freeway.
 Because of the fire, both sides were closed.